 Things to keep in mind

-- If you’re using a script to automatically adjust budgets (like our Reach Target Monthly Budget script), try not to use data that is prone to change in the dynamic fields for the budget name.
+If you’re using a script to automatically adjust budgets (like our Reach Target Monthly Budget script), try not to use data that is prone to change in the dynamic fields for the budget name.
 Prefer static names.

-- Keep in mind that minor changes (like capitalization) in the Source File are also considered by the tool and the tool will pause and create new entities accordingly.
+Keep in mind that minor changes (like capitalization) in the Source File are also considered by the tool and the tool will pause and create new entities accordingly.

-- If you have an automated Rule Engine recipe to automatically pause campaigns, ad groups or keywords that were created by Campaign Automator.
+If you have an automated Rule Engine strategy to automatically pause campaigns, ad groups or keywords that were created by Campaign Automator.
 The Campaign Automator will re-enable them on the next scheduled run.
 It is possible to label entities you don't want the Campaign Automator to enable, ask our support team for this feature.

-- If multiple templates try to create or update a campaign with an identical name, the templates will end up interacting with each other.
+If multiple templates try to create or update a campaign with an identical name, the templates will end up interacting with each other.